-Ellen holds an M.M. from DePaul University and a B.M. from the Blair School of Music at Vanderbilt University, where she earned a second major in creative writing.
+Ellen holds an M.M. from DePaul University and a B.M. from the Blair School of Music at Vanderbilt University, where she won The Vanderbilt Review prize for her original fiction and the Merrill Moore Prize for Poetry Writing.
 Before coming to Chicago, she lived in East Africa, serving on the faculty of the Umoja Arts Centre in Arusha, Tanzania.
-She is now on the faculty of the Music Institute of Chicago.

 ON A PERSONAL NOTE

-When I'm not working on the things mentioned above, I love to cook, do yoga, ride my bike, travel, and be outdoors.
+When I'm not working on the things mentioned above, I love to travel, be outdoors, cook, do yoga, and ride my bike.

 I started meditating regularly in October 2012, and in the years since, meditation has become a big part of my life.
-I regularly attend silent retreats at the Insight Meditation Society, and love to study, talk about, and practice Buddhist dharma.
+I have attended silent retreats at the Insight Meditation Society, and love to study, talk about, and practice Buddhist dharma.

 In all the work I do, I hold a deep interest in transition and transformation.
 Between the ages of 26 and 29, I lost my mother to pancreatic cancer, got divorced, and came out as gay.
 Hearing about other people’s journeys is what has helped me the most, so I’ve chosen to be open about my experiences.

-I live in Chicago with my partner, Susan, who is an orchestra librarian and a bassoonist.
-We have a small, charming cat (pictured above).
+I live in Chicago with my partner, Susan, who is an orchestra librarian and a bassoonist, and our cat Namine (pictured above).